Florida Atlantic Players to Watch Against Fairleigh Dickinson - Second Round

 Top Florida Atlantic Players to Watch vs. Fairleigh Dickinson - Second Round

-Sunday's second-round NCAA tournament matchup between the Florida Atlantic Owls and the Fairleigh Dickinson Knights at Nationwide Arena at 7:45 PM ET features the Owls' Johnell Davis and the Knights' Demetre Roberts as players to watch.
+The NCAA tournament at Nationwide Arena on Sunday features a second-round matchup that pits the Florida Atlantic Owls against the Fairleigh Dickinson Knights at 7:45 PM ET.
+The Owls' Johnell Davis and the Knights' Demetre Roberts are two players to watch in this game.

 In the article below, we'll give you all the info you need to know about who to look out for in this matchup on truTV.